-The Women.NYC data and theory drove the design of The Network Program, with several ways to engage across modalities.
+Program Design The Women.NYC data and theory drive the design of The Network Program, with several ways to engage across modalities.
 These are outlined below.
 1:1 Digital Office Hours: These virtual sessions connect women with industry leaders and subject matter experts, offering career conversations that neutralize power dynamics and improve accessibility.
 Power Circles: Industry-specific challenges are addressed in small group networking events and Q&A sessions led by advisors, providing a unique engagement experience with sector C-suite executives, industry leaders, and business owners.
-Events: Industries of the Future are addressed in large group learning sessions anchored by a panel discussion and bookended with strategic networking and mentorship opportunities led by key industry executives, providing a unique engagement experience with sector C-suite executives and business owners.
+Events: Industries of the Future are addressed in large group learning sessions anchored by a panel discussion and bookended with strategic networking and mentorship opportunities led by key industry executives, offering opportunities for deep industry learning as well as strategic network-building.
 LinkedIn Group: The private, invite-only LinkedIn group offers wraparound support for all elements of the program and enables deeper understanding of participant progress.

-Reach As of September 2024 information on Network programming reached over 80,000 people through targeted outreach such as subscription mailing lists, social media ad campaigns designed for our community, and promoted events on EventBrite, among other efforts.
+Reach As of September 2024, information on Network programming reached over 80,000 people through targeted outreach such as subscription mailing lists, social media ad campaigns designed for our community, and promoted events on EventBrite, among other efforts.
 Over 9,000 people have registered for our events and about 1,800 have attended at least one as of September 2024.
-In the first ten months (April 2023-January 2024), the Network served 908 participants across all five boroughs, 70% of whom identified as BIPOC women (compared to 47.2% BIPOC women total in NYC), reflecting the program's success in reaching a diverse audience.
+In the first ten months (April 2023-January 2024), the Network served 908 participants across all five boroughs, 65% of whom identified as BIPOC women (compared to 47.2% BIPOC women total in NYC), reflecting the program's success in reaching a diverse audience.
 The program has enabled access for historically disadvantaged communities, with a significant portion of participants seeking to increase their earning power and pivot their careers into high-growth sectors.
 Research shows that economic mobility is closely tied to social capital and strategic networks.
 Additionally, there is a persistent network gap that begins in childhood and hinges on one's zip code.